zachf2/zachf2/README.md

 - 👋 Hi, I’m @zachf2
 - 👀 I’m interested in ...
 Web dev
 - 🌱 I’m currently learning ...
-Advandced node and nestjs
+Advanced node and nestjs
 - 💞️ I’m looking to collaborate on ... a web server
 - 📫 How to reach me ...